piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Lack of meaningful connections
 - Lack of tangible results
 - A feeling of "missed opportunities" by both mentors and startups

-# tl;dr Speed dating between groups of Mentors and Startups works if, and only if, the Mentors know one another well, like Investors from the same group or fund.

 ## Matchmaking